 The ONTAP cluster must allow inbound HTTPS access through port 443.

 The default "mgmt" firewall policy allows inbound HTTPS access from all IP addresses.
 If you modified this default policy, or if you created your own firewall policy, you must associate the HTTPS protocol with that policy and enable access from the Cloud Manager host.

-On the Working Environments page, click Add Working Environment.
+On the Working Environments page, click Discover a system and select ONTAP Cluster.

-On the ONTAP Cluster Details page, enter the cluster management IP address and the password for the admin user account, and the location of the cluster.
+On the ONTAP Cluster Details page, enter the cluster management IP address, the password for the admin user account, and the location of the cluster.